cybersafe-dev/cybersafety-tool/content/survey.md

   sharing:
     - statement: 1.
 I post regularly on social media.
       responses:
-        - answer: I'm not on socia media at all
+        - answer: I'm not on social media at all
         - answer: Not at all
         - answer: Not really
         - answer: Most days